 Goal Description:

 The SILC is dedicated to improving its overall business functions.
 SILC leadership has identified that its policies & procedures, as well as its current bylaws need to be updated to be in line with today’s business operations.
-Over the next 2-3 years the members of the SILC will be focusing on developing and implementing best practices.
+Over the next year the members of the SILC will continue to focus e on developing and implementing best practices.
 Given the vast resources of the ILRU and partnering SILCs, we will be updating and creating policies & procedures, updating bylaws, and clarifying roles and responsibilities of members, officers, administrative support staff, and the DSE representative.

 OBJECTIVES: